Spreadsheet Mastery Project: Part 2 - Cancelled Orders Enhancement

 - Create a summary template above the line chart matching this design:

-- In cell C2, create a formula to display the reporting period in custom format:
+- In cell C2, create a formula to display the reporting period in custom format by referencing the Date column in the detail table:

 4. Test PivotTable interaction and understand formula stability:

-- Initially populate Grand Total using SUM formula referencing PivotTable range (U3:U93)
+- Initially populate Grand Total using SUM formula referencing PivotTable range (U3:U97)

-- Filter the Date column to display only 3/31/2022 and observe the impact on:
+- Then, collapse the entire Date column to display only the month summaries and observe the impact on the Grand Total Order Count calculation.

 5. Create stable summary calculations: